roberttwomey/housemachine-aura/tracker/README.md

 # Tracker
-Overhead tracking software running headless on pi3.
-Video files are saved and played with omxplayer.
+Overhead tracking software running headless on pi4.
+Video files are saved to be played with omxplayer.

 # Setup